pgengler/datatest/README.md

 where computed properties dependent upon async relationships no longer recompute once those relationships are fulfilled.

-Run the app, open it, view the console to see the loggin in the computed property on `Post` that depends upon the `comments` async relationship.
+Run the app, open it, view the console to see the logging in the computed property on `Post` that depends upon the `comments` async relationship.
 It logs once.

 If you uncomment `comments.isFulfilled` as a dependent key, it will recompute and